Creamy and sweet, tres leches cake is on the rise

 Irabien, at Muchas Gracias, makes what he calls “a classic vanilla sponge,” which he soaks in half-and-half, sweetened condensed milk and evaporated milk.
 He tops it with a lick of whipped cream and locally grown, seasonal fruit.
 Sometimes, as in the case with berries, the fruit goes on as-is; for pineapple and stone fruit, he likes to macerate or roast it in a syrup with Mexican vanilla.
 “We’re purists.
 This is just how my family always made it,” says Irabien, who grew up in Chihuahua, Mexico; El Paso; and Austin.

 Mexican chef and writer Pati Jinich also likes to add fruit to what she calls a cuatro leches.
 “I’ve made so many versions, a traditional vanilla … one marbled with chocolate for my son who loves chocolate … but this one is my favorite because I add cajeta.
 This is the fourth milk, which adds more sweetness.
 But then I add a layer of plums, which are juicy and acidic, and cut the sweetness in a refreshing way,” she says.
 Jinich bakes two layers of cake, soaking one, spreading it with cajeta, topping it with fruit, and then adding the second layer before soaking it through.
 “But I always tell people, if you don’t like fruit, if you don’t like too much milk, you can adjust.
-You cake make it your own — just have fun with it, play!”
+You can make it your own — just have fun with it, play!”

 Years ago, chef Eric Rivera of Seattle’s Addo made a high-tech tres leches ice cream that he served atop a slice of tres leches as part of a tasting menu.
 “It was meta, and super good,” he says.
 Rivera first encountered the cake in El Paso as a kid.
 To this day he prefers the sponge cake style he’s had in Texas to the buttery sheet cakes he says are popular on the West Coast.
 “People make it with boxed mixes, they make it with six kinds of milk, they make it chocolate or neon blue.
 This is a cake that can easily be almost anything you want it to be,” Rivera says, “which is probably why everyone loves it.”